cryptocontrol/java-api/README.md

 Sprecial thanks to our contributors
 - [PrograMonks](https://play.google.com/store/apps/developer?id=PrograMonks&hl=en) for pointing out a serialization issue when using with Progaurd

+## Features
+With the CryptoControl News APIs you can:
+- Get news/tweets/reddit posts for the top/latest news 2000 coins
+- Get the favicon of every news source for every article
+- Fetch the last 2500 articles using pagination (Premium feature)
+- Get sentiment indicators for a news article (Premium feature)

 ## Installation
 Add this dependency into your `pom.xml` file.